karlo-babic/gamedev/8-Shooting.md

         }
 ```

-- Create a new script "Shooting".
+- Create a new script "Shooting" and attach it to the Player GameObject.
     - The Shoot method in this script casts a ray from the player in the looking direction (bullet path).

 ```c#